wilkerlucio/dart-stylus/README.md

   stylus: any
 ```

 You also gonna need to have `stylus` command into your path.
-To install stylus, run:
+To install stylus, run (you must have Node and NPM before):
 ```
 npm install -g stylus
 ```